-The service offers a basic API to create a snapshot of a single object, and an more flexible API that allows the size of the graph to be customized.
+The service offers a basic API to create a snapshot of a single object, and a more flexible API that allows the size of the graph to be customized.

-The core framework provides an implementation of this service ([o.a.i.core.runtime.services.xmlsnapshot.XmlSnapshotServiceDefault](#)).
+The core framework provides an implementation of this service ('o.a.i.core.runtime.services.xmlsnapshot.XmlSnapshotServiceDefault').

-8.7.1.
+7.7.1.
 Standard API

-The (basic) API of [XmlSnapshotService](#) is:
+The (basic) API of 'XmlSnapshotService' is: